sffc/socketio-file-upload/README.md

 The events are documented below.

+#### prestart

+The client has requested for at least one file to be uploaded.

+This event has no properties, and its primary use is to put the uploader in a "paused" state (see the pause function for details).
+Most users should tie into the "start" event instead.

 #### start

-The client has started the upload process.
+The client has started the upload process, and the server is now processing the request.

 ##### Event Properties